 The one thing that can really boost app downloads for you, is a great online presence.
-When people talk about you like a brand, you don’t need much of convincing to convert those talks into app downloads.
-Right from creating a landing page, a blog and social media pages, think of all the platforms where your users are.
+When people talk about you like a brand, you don’t need much convincing to convert those talks into app downloads.
+Right from creating a landing page, a blog, and social media pages, think of all the platforms where your users are.

 - Create a unique selling proposition